beacon-biosignals/julia-container-scripts/README.md

     rm gen-pkg-src.jl

 # Instantiate the Julia project environment and avoid precompiling.
 Ensure we perform a
-# registry update here as changes to the Project.toml/Manifest.toml does not invalidate the
-# Docker layer which added the registry.
-RUN julia --color=yes -e 'using Pkg; Pkg.Registry.update(); Pkg.instantiate(); Pkg.build()'

-# Instantiate the Julia project environment and avoid precompiling.
-Ensure we perform a
-# registry update here as changes to the Project.toml/Manifest.toml does not invalidate the
+# registry update here as changes to the Project.toml/Manifest.toml do not invalidate the
 # Docker layer which added the registry.
 RUN julia --color=yes -e 'using Pkg; Pkg.Registry.update(); Pkg.instantiate(); Pkg.build()'